Founder and Chairman

-Hendricks took early retirement from Discovery in May 2014 to focus fully on his new venture, CuriosityStream, a leading global factual media company and streaming service.
-Launched in 2015, CuriosityStream reaches 15 million subscribers in 175 counties through direct subscriptions as well as bundled and distribution partnerships.
-After completing a successful reverse merger in October 2020, CuriosityStream is now the first publicly-traded streaming media company focused on delivering factual content, and the most distributed ‘pure play’ video streaming service to be publicly listed behind Netflix.
+Hendricks took early retirement from Discovery in May 2014 to focus fully on his new venture, CuriosityStream.
+A leading global factual media company and streaming service, CuriosityStream officially launched in 2015, reaching viewers around the world through direct subscriptions as well as bundled and distribution partnerships.
+After completing a successful reverse merger in October 2020, CuriosityStream is now the first publicly-traded streaming media company focused on delivering factual content, and the most distributed 'pure play' video streaming service to be publicly listed behind Netflix.

 CuriosityStream’s mission is a commitment to Hendricks’s original vision – to empower people around the world to unleash their curiosity.
 CuriosityStream features thousands of documentary films and series, including award-winning exclusive originals, spanning science, nature, history, technology, society and lifestyle.
 Titles showcase master experts including Stephen Hawking and David Attenborough, stunning visuals and unrivaled storytelling not found anywhere else.